icf2017/maharastra_calculator/README.md

-# KSEC 2050 Calculator
+# MSEC 2050 Calculator

-A web interface to the Karnataka State Energy Calculator 2050
+A web interface to the Maharashtra State Energy Calculator 2050

 Further detail on the project: http://indiaenergy.gov.in